Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 Not always.
 Some cats skip a day, especially with diet changes or mild dehydration.
 Focus on hydration, observe appetite and energy, and watch for red flags like vomiting, pain, bloating, or worsening lethargy.

-9.4) Can hairballs cause constipation?
+9.4) Can hairballs contribute to constipation?

 9.5) What should I write down before calling the vet?

-• Last confirmed pee and poop time (best estimate)
+• Last confirmed pee and poop time

 • What you saw: straining, drops, crying, licking, repeated trips